Category

 Evaluating Your Risk Management Practices

 While an after-action review is not an inherent part of a traditional risk management program, it can be closely related and complementary.
-AAR is typically used for evaluating and learning from past actions or events, identifying what worked well and what could be improved.
+AAR is typically used to evaluate and learn from past actions or events, identifying what worked well and what could be improved.
 In contrast, a risk management framework concentrates on identifying, assessing, and mitigating risks before and during the execution of a plan or project, ensuring alignment with strategic goals.

 Here are some questions senior management and other business leaders can consider in adopting an AAR approach for their ERM framework: